Computing Curriculum Intent

 Here are some ideas to help:

-The Student becomes the teacher - let your child become the teacher.
+1. The student becomes the teacher - let your child become the teacher.
 Allow them to teach you how to use their favourite app or do something they have learnt in school.

-Research together - you can ether choose a topic they are learning about at school or one they are interested in to research with.
+2. Research together - you can either choose a topic they are learning about at school or one they are interested in to research.
 Together decide how reliable you think each website is - does the information appear anywhere else?
 Who created the website?
 Discuss the ranking - why does the search engine rank some at the top and some further down?

-Help support their homework using technology - Maths skills to practice?
+3. Help support their homework using technology - Maths skills to practise?
 Why not help them create a how-to video demonstrating the skill.
 This could then be uploaded to your child's Google Classroom.